Active Ambassadors

 null

-Jason Redman is a retired Navy SEAL and NY Times bestselling author of The Trident and Overcome.
-Jason uses his 21-year Navy SEAL career to relate how the mindset practiced for decades to lead, build elite teams and deal with the highest levels of adversity can transform your life and business.
-Jason teaches how his Overcome Mindset helped him rise above a leadership failure, vicious enemy ambush, life-changing injuries and even a debilitating business crisis.
-Jason’s incredible story, positive message and vibrant energy make him a highly demanded speaker both nationally and internationally.
+Redman uses his 21-year Navy SEAL career to relate how the same mindset he practiced for decades to lead, build elite teams and deal with the highest levels of adversity can transform your life and business.
+He teaches how his Overcome Mindset helped him rise above a leadership failure, vicious enemy ambush, life-changing injuries and even a debilitating business crisis.

 Year Recognized: 2022